crispinprojects/talkcalendar/README.md

 ## BASH Script Installer

-The easiest way to install Talk Calendar on a traditional Intel X86 PC with either Debian 13 or Ubuntu 24.04 (or above) is to use the BASH script installer from the terminal.
+The easiest way to install Talk Calendar  is to use the BASH script installer from the terminal.
 The Talk Calendar installer is found in the installers directory in the download.
+There are two installers one for a traditional Intel X86 PC with either Debian 13 or Ubuntu 24.04 (or above) and the other for ARM64 Raspberry Pi Trixie OS.

 To install Talk Calendar run the installer script as shown below and follow the on-screen instructions.